-Of the many charts illustrating the enormous run-up of growth stocks in 2020, the chart below may take the cake.
+Of the many charts illustrating the enormous run-up of growth stocks in the past few years, the chart below may take the cake.

-Tesla (TSLA) began the year with a market capitalization under $100 billion, and by November 25th had a value of over $500 billion – a five-fold increase.
-As of the writing of this blog, Tesla now boasts a higher market cap than Berkshire Hathaway - the conglomerate run by Warren Buffett which consists of venerable businesses such as: GEICO, Burlington Northern Santa Fe, Benjamin Moore, NetJets, Duracell, Dairy Queen, and many more.
+Tesla (TSLA) began 2020 with a market capitalization under $100 billion, and by November 25th, 2020 had a value of over $500 billion — a five-fold increase.
+As of the writing of this blog, Tesla now boasts a higher market cap than Berkshire Hathaway — the conglomerate run by Warren Buffett which consists of venerable businesses such as: GEICO, Burlington Northern Santa Fe, Benjamin Moore, NetJets, Duracell, Dairy Queen, and many more.

 Market Cap Comparison ($1,000,000s)